wjzhengsh/blockchain/howto/ibp-console-join-network.md

 1. Navigate to the **Nodes** page and click **Add orderer**.
 2. Click the {{site.data.keyword.cloud_notm}} under **Import an existing orderer**.
 3. Then, click the **Upload JSON** button and select the JSON that represents the node itself.
 4. On the subsequent step, when you are asked to associate an identity, select the Peer org identity.
-For the tutorial, that would be `Org2 Admin` and click **Submit**.
+For the tutorial, that would be `Org2 Admin` and click **Import orderer**.

 ## Step three: Join your peer to the channel